openstack-infra/system-config/doc/source/gerrit.rst

     set name="I would prefer that you didn't merge this" where category_id='CRVW' and value=-1;

-OpenStack currently uses a hybrid approach for CLA enforcement.
-We use Gerrit's built in CLA system to ensure that contributors have signed the CLA, but contributors don't actually use Gerrit to sign it.
+OpenStack currently uses Gerrit's built in CLA system.
-Instead, developers use an external service (Echosign) to agree to the CLA, and then request membership in a Launchpad group called "openstack-cla".
-The moderators of that group (core members of any OpenStack project) approve membership requests after verifying that new contributors have signed the CLA at Echosign.
-The openstack-cla group is kept synchronized with Gerrit.
-Gerrit is then configured with a "dummy" CLA (which users are not expected to see), and the administrator indicates to Gerrit that the entire openstack-cla group has agreed to the CLA.
-This lets Gerrit enforce that the CLA has been signed while the actual facility to sign it in Gerrit is disabled via a source patch.

 This configuration is not recommended for new projects and is merely an artifact of legal requirements placed on the OpenStack project.
 Here are the SQL commands to set it up:

 .. code-block:: mysql

-  insert into contributor_agreement_id values (NULL);
-  insert into contributor_agreements values ('Y', 'N', 'N', 'CLA (Echosign)', 'OpenStack CLA via Echosign', 'static/echosign-cla.html', 1);

-  insert into account_group_agreements values (
+  insert into contributor_agreements values (
-  now(), 'V', 1, now(), NULL,
-  (select group_id from account_group_names where name='openstack-cla'),
-  1);
+  'Y', 'Y', 'Y', 'ICLA',
+  'OpenStack Individual Contributor License Agreement', 'static/cla.html', 2);

 Install Apache